Lower Teeth Braces: Types, Benefits, and Considerations

 Bite Problems: If the upper teeth are not adjusted with the lower teeth, it can result in a misaligned bite, requiring more treatment.

-Important Considerations for Lower Teeth Braces
+Essential Considerations for Lower Teeth Braces

 Cost and Affordability